nodespacehosting/Proxmox-VE-for-WHMCS/README.md

 PLEASE: Read the entire README.md file before getting started with Proxmox VE for WHMCS.
 Thanks!

-## 🎯 MODULE: PVE/WHMCS SYSTEM REQUIREMENTS 🎯
+## 🎯 MODULE: PVE/WHMCS System Requirements 🎯

 New Biz: Fresh Installations/Businesses using WHMCS need to take note of the Service ID < 100 case.